matthieugrieger/versebot/docs/VerseBot Info.md

 * Heroku (where this bot is hosted) is down or is restarting apps.
 Heroku provides a [status page](https://status.heroku.com/) that you can check for Heroku downtimes.
 * The bot is trying to keep up with commands (there is a 30 second sleep period between comment scans).
 * The bot has crashed.
 This should be rare, but even if it does happen Heroku automatically restarts crashed apps within 10 minutes.
+* The bot is banned from the subreddit you are trying to post in.

 ### What should I do if I still have questions?
 Just ask me!
 You can [contact me on reddit](http://www.reddit.com/message/compose/?to=mgrieger).